 - Fifth Generation Computer Corp. v.
-IBM Corp., 2011 WL 229575 (C.A.
-Fed.
-N.Y.): On behalf of firm client IBM, won Federal Circuit affirmance of claim construction and judgment of noninfringement of Fifth Generation's patents relating to parallel computing, January 2011.
+IBM Corp., 2011 WL 229575, on behalf of firm client IBM, affirmed claim construction and judgment of noninfringement of Fifth Generation's patents relating to parallel computing, Federal Circuit, January 2011.

 - Microsoft v.
 Alcatel-Lucent, sustained District Court judgment of validity and infringement by Microsoft of Alcatel-Lucent's patent, Federal Circuit, Summer 2009

 - GlaxoSmithKline v.
 The U.S. Patent Office, sustained an injunction against portions of the sweeping patent reform rules proposed for implementation by the PTO, Federal Circuit, Spring 2009

 - Cordis Corporation v.
 Boston Scientific and Boston Scientific v.
 Cordis Corporation, sustained a Boston Scientific patent infringement verdict, and reversed a district court judgment on Cordis' patent claims against Boston Scientific's Taxus Liberte stent, Federal Circuit, Spring 2009

 - Alcatel-Lucent v.
 Microsoft and Dell Corporation, reversed the District Court's summary judgment against an Alcatel-Lucent patent on web-technology, Federal Circuit, Spring 2008

 - Forest Laboratories and Lundbeck v.
 Ivax and Cipla, sustained trial decision in favor of Forest and Lundbeck to protect the Lexapro® drug from generic competition, Federal Circuit, Summer 2007

 - Medtronic v.
 Boston Scientific, sustained summary judgment on Medtronic's stent design patents, Federal Circuit, Summer 2006

 - Cordis Corporation v.
 Boston Scientific, defeated a preliminary injunction request to stop the launch of the Taxus® Express, which later became the leading coronary artery stent in the world, Federal Circuit, Summer 2004